inkarkat/vim-MessageRecall/README.md

 HISTORY
 ------------------------------------------------------------------------------

+##### 1.50    RELEASEME
+- ENH: Enable support for excluding Git message trailers (and similar): a:options.range can also be a List of range expressions; the first matching range will be used.
+A range of a single empty line will not be deleted.

 ##### 1.40    03-Oct-2024
 - ENH: Add a:options.subDirForUserProvidedDirspec so that the user can pass the base directory instead of remembering where exactly the messages are